vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/storage-module.md

 # Storage Module

-## Models
+## Concepts

 ### Bucket

-A bucket is a logical container for storing objects in Greenfield.
-Each bucket has a unique name that is assigned by the user when the bucket is created.
-Bucket names must be globally unique within the Greenfield namespace, which means that no two buckets can have the same name.
-The name must also comply with DNS naming conventions, which requires that it be a series of one or more labels separated by periods.
+A bucket serves as a logical container for storing objects in Greenfield.
+Each bucket is assigned a unique name by the user at the time of creation.
+It's essential that bucket names be globally unique within the Greenfield namespace to avoid duplication of names.
+Additionally, bucket names must conform to DNS naming conventions, consisting of one or more labels separated by periods.

-Once a bucket has been created, objects can be uploaded to it using various methods such as the gnfd cmd or SDKs.
-Objects within a bucket can be organized and managed like folders (also called "prefixes").
-Additionally, each object can be given a unique key (a string value) that identifies it within the bucket.
+Objects can be uploaded to a bucket using various methods, such as the gnfd cmd or SDKs, after the bucket has been created.
+Objects within a bucket can be organized and managed like folders, also referred to as "prefixes".
+Besides, each object is assigned a unique key (a string value) to identify it within the bucket.

-Every user account can create several buckets.
-The account will become the "owner" of the bucket.

-Each bucket should be associated with its own Primary SP, and the payment accounts for Read and Store.
+Each user account can create multiple buckets, with the account owning each created bucket.
+Every bucket should have its Primary SP associated with it, along with payment accounts for Read and Store.
 The owner's address will be the default payment account.

 ### Object

-An object is a fundamental unit of storage in Greenfield, which represents a file consisting of data and its associated metadata.
-Each object is uniquely identified within a bucket by its object name (a string value).
+An object represents a fundamental unit of storage in Greenfield, consisting of both data and associated metadata.
+Each object has a unique name (a string value) within a bucket, identifying it.
-While objects are commonly used to store files, they can contain any type of data, including text, images, videos, and program binaries.

-Users can upload objects to Greenfield using various methods, including the gnfd cmd and SDKs.
-They can also download, copy, or move objects to and from in a similar way.
+Although objects are primarily used to store files in Greenfield, they can contain any data type, including text, images, videos, and program binaries.
+Users can upload, download, copy, or move objects using various methods such as the gnfd cmd and SDKs.

+Objects in Greenfield have several critical features, including their name and ID, owner, hosting bucket, size and timestamps, content type, checkSums for storage pieces, storage status, and associated SP information.
+Object metadata is stored using the bucket name as its prefix, allowing iteration through all objects within the same bucket.
+However, doing so for a large bucket with numerous objects may require considerable effort.

 Objects in Greenfield have several important characteristics, including:
 - name and ID